aglover/brew_tally/README.md

 ## Installation

 Make sure you are on a current version of Node and have CoffeeScript installed.
-First grab all the required dependencies via `npm install` and then type `cake build` -- this'll create an `app.js` file in the root directory of the project.
-Next, type `node app.js` and don't forget to pass in or export via your shell the two variables referenced above.
+First grab all the required dependencies via `npm install` and then type `cake build` -- this'll create an `App.js` file in the root directory of the project.
+Next, type `node App.js` and don't forget to pass in or export via your shell the two variables referenced above.

+## Running the tests

+This project uses [Mocha](http://visionmedia.github.com/mocha/) and [should](https://github.com/visionmedia/should.js) -- to run these tests, type `cake test`.

 ## Helpful resources